Gambling reform campaign

 The Alliance for Gambling Reform website has a number of suggestions for how Victorians can take action against gambling.
 These include writing to the Minister of Gaming and signing petitions targeted at the Victorian Government.

-The Alliance has state election 2018 policy summary.
+The Alliance has a state election 2018 policy summary.

 - Download the Alliance state election 2018 policy summary (PDF - 70.5KB)